iChoake/awesome-generative-nfts/README.md

 * Loot (for Adventurers)
 * World of Women

+And now, before moving to the listings, a disclaimer.

-Disclaimer: We want to keep this listing as inclusive as possible.
+We want to keep this listing as inclusive as possible.
 Functional websites are NOT required.
 Marketplace verifications are NOT required.
 We have NOT verified the smart contracts.
 All in all: listings are NOT endorsements.
 DO YOUR OWN RESEARCH.

 ## Generic NFTs